-You’ve probably been hearing a lot of stories about probiotics and the myriad of benefits they provide for health.
-These “friendly” bacteria can be found in numerous parts of your body, and they play a large role in repelling or disabling unwanted microbial invaders.
-While probiotics occur naturally in many different foods, the best way to ensure that you are incorporating these health-boosting microorganisms into your lifestyle is by taking probiotic supplements.
+You’ve probably been hearing a lot of information about probiotics; how to take probiotics, how to find the best probiotics, how they benefit your health.
+These friendly bacteria can be found in numerous parts of your body, and they play a large role in repelling or disabling unwanted microbial invaders.
+While probiotics occur naturally in many different foods, the best way to ensure that you are incorporating these health-boosting microorganisms into your lifestyle is by taking high-quality probiotic supplements.

 Other Labelling Info: CFUs, Storage, and Expiration Dates

 While focusing on how to take probiotics, you should pay attention to some other aspects of the product label as well.
 Let’s go over a few other pieces of information that you should take note of.

 First of all, probiotics are light sensitive, so whatever product you choose should be packaged in a dark container.
 Otherwise, that good bacteria will likely no longer be alive, thus rendered totally ineffective.

 Also note the concentration of the probiotic that you’re taking.
 That concentration is measured in colony-forming bacterial units, or CFUs.
 These will be measured in millions or billions, and they may be broken out my bacterial strain.
 Generally speaking, adults should target a daily dosage of 15 to 20 billion CFUs each day.
 In addition, some probiotic supplements are time release, meaning that they introduce the probiotics into your system gradually, instead of all at once.